I cannot enable the Network Topology feature, or see the option to View Topology Copied

 There are two possible tooltips you might see if the “View Topology” button on the cluster menu is greyed out and cannot be interacted with:

-- Enable Network Topology feature in cluster configuration – you must enable Network Topology for this specific Collector Cluster after clicking the Features Enabled option in the cluster menu.
+- Enable Network Topology feature in cluster configuration – you must enable Network Topology for this specific Collector Cluster after clicking the Cluster configuration option in the cluster menu.

 Configuration > Audit Logfor the ACTION “Network Topology detection for all activated clusters triggered” by the SYSTEM user.

 Network Topology detection is running, but some Collector Clusters are being ignored Copied

 There are a variety of reasons why a Collector Cluster maybe being ignored by Network Topology detection: